szapp/filen-photo-organizer-template/README.md

 Switch to the `Variables` tab and create three repository variables.

-- `ROOT_PATH`: Enter the desired path to the photo directory in your filen.io drive
+- `ROOT_PATH`: Enter the desired path to the photo directory in your filen.io drive.
+- `RECURSIVE`: Enter `true` or `false` to include or exclude files in sub-directories.
+- `CONVERT_HEIC`: Enter `true` or `false` to convert HEIC/HEIF files or retain the format.
+- `KEEP_ORIGINALS`: Enter `true` or `false` to copy/keep or delete/move the source files.
+- `DESTINATION_PATH`: Enter a destination path relative to `ROOT_PATH` (specify an absolute path with a leading `/`), e.g. specify an empty value to create directories inside `ROOT_PATH`.
+If `RECURSIVE` is `true`, the destination has to be outside of `ROOT_PATH`, i.e. either start with `../` or with `/`.
 - `DIR_PATTERN`: Enter a date-time pattern for the directory names to sort the photos into.
-If empty, no directories will be created and `FILE_PATTERN` must not be empty.
-[Format][date-format-link], e.g. `yyyy-MM` places photos taken in the March 2024 into the sub-directory `2024-03`
+If empty, no separte directories will be created within `DESTINATION_PATH`, and `FILE_PATTERN` must not be empty.
+[Format][date-format-link], e.g. `yyyy-MM` places photos taken in the March 2024 into the sub-directory `2024-03`.
 - `FILE_PATTERN`: Enter a date-time pattern for renaming the files based on date-taken.
 If empty, files will not be renamed and `DIR_PATTERN` must not be empty.
-E.g. `yyyy-MM-dd_HH.mm.ss` renames a JPG photo taken on March 4th, 2024 at 21:15:12 to `2024-03-4_21.15.12.jpg`
+E.g. `yyyy-MM-dd_HH.mm.ss` renames a JPG photo taken on March 4th, 2024 at 21:15:12 to `2024-03-4_21.15.12.jpg`.
 - `FALLBACK_TIME_ZONE`: Enter your local time zone as [TZ/IANA identifier][timezones-link], e.g. `Europe/Berlin`.
 This time zone will be used when no GPS metadata is found, to determine the local time a photo was taken.
 If omitted, defaults to `Europe/Berlin`.

+The destination path of the organized photos and videos will be the composition of `DESTINATION_PATH / DIR_PATTERN / FILE_PATTERN.jpg`, e.g. `../../organized/2024-03/2024-03-4_21.15.12.jpg`.

 ### 4. Enjoy